Cornwall's 2020 Tour of Britain route

 This is all taking place on Sunday 6th September when some of the world's finest cyclists will take on the undulating 170km route.

 Penzance Promenade: Cornwall’s only promenade will provide a stunning location to start the 2020 Tour of Britain.
-With a backdrop of Mount’s Bay, riders will start at the western end of the prom and head east before doubling back up to the A3071 and heading out into West Penwith.
+With a backdrop of Mount’s Bay, riders will start at the western end of the prom and head east before doubling back up Market Jew Street and through Alverton to cross the A30 and follow the A3071 heading out into West Penwith.

 Accommodation in Penzance